All about me

 Witches is set up as a place where those of the same interest can meet, discuss,

-share and gain more information about their chosen paths.”
+share and gain more information about their chosen paths. ”Given the popularity of Facebook a few years ago, this was pretty much

 I am thankful that some of my earliest members are still with me, and some